giorgio-bendoni/giorgio-bendoni.github.io/teaching.md

 <h4 id="embfm"><a href="https://register.port.ac.uk/ords/f?p=111:19:::NO::P19_UNIT_ID:1854820903">Economics of Money, Banking and Financial Markets - U25844 </a></h4>
 <hr />
 This is a core module in the second year of the course _BSc Economics, Finance and Banking_ and an optional module for the other courses in Business, Economics and Management.
 The module is split in two streams:
-1. Banking and Financial Markets (FM) - Interest rates, banking, financial produts and financial markets
+1. Banking and Financial Markets (FM) - Interest rates, stock markets, rational markets, financial crises, banking and bank management, financial regulation, banking industry
-2. Central banks and Monetary Policy (MP) - Central banks, monetary policy, monetary theory
+2. Central banks and Monetary Policy (MP) - Central banks, monetary theory, monetary policy
 <br><br>
 <h4 id="ibfi"><a href="https://register.port.ac.uk/ords/f?p=111:19:::NO::P19_UNIT_ID:1854881974">International Banking and Financial Instruments - U25842</a></h4>
 <hr />
 This is a core [module](ibfi_handbook.md) in the third year of the course _BSc Economics, Finance and Banking_ and an optional module for the other courses in Business, Economics and Management.
 The module is split in two streams:
-1. International Banking (IB) - Banking at international level, risks and risks management, central banks and monetary systems, international financial system and regulations
+1. International Banking (IB) - Banking at international level, risks and risks management, central banks and monetary systems, international financial system and regulations, international banking systems
 2. Financial Instruments (FI) - Interest rates, bonds, foreign exchange, international parities, futures, options, swaps